Arman2399/RhinoParallaxScreen/README.md

 # Parallax Screen (Rhino 8 Plugin)

-This tool translates the spatial logic of traditional Japanese *koshi* screens into a kinetic facade system with zero moving parts.
-It generates performative architectural screens calibrated to human circulation.
-Unlike systems optimized for solar gain, this algorithm prioritizes the observer's visual experience.
-It uses vector projection to orient individual louver profiles toward a tracked path, creating a 3D "Visibility Corridor."
-Observers within the calibrated path experience continuous transparency, while off-axis sightlines are geometrically occluded.
+Parallax Screen is a Rhino 8 plugin that generates kinetic architectural facades without moving parts.
+Instead of optimizing for sunlight, this tool optimizes for human movement.
+It uses vector projection to angle individual louvers toward a specific walking path, creating a 3D "Visibility Corridor."
+Observers walking along this calibrated path experience continuous transparency through the facade, while anyone viewing from an off-axis angle sees a solid, opaque wall.

 ## Visual Documentation